 - e) Third Reading this is a final debate, often very short and held immediately after Report, on the overall content of the amended Bill.
-After the question is put, then the Clerk reads the short and long title of the Bill. - f) Assent and Commencement Bill Assent: When the Bill is read a third time, the Speaker passes it on to the Governor for Assent and it becomes law referred to as an Act of County Assembly.
+Recommittal possible.
+After the question is put, the Clerk reads the short and long title of the Bill. - f) Assent and Commencement Bill Assent: When the Bill is read a third time, the Speaker passes it on to the Governor for Assent and it becomes law referred to as an Act of County Assembly.
+If the governor does not assent to a bill or refer it back within the period referred to under this section, the bill shall be taken to have been assented to on the expiry of that period.